 For more information on ride accessibility, we would encourage you to read our Ride Access Pass leaflet, which includes a complete breakdown of ride restrictions and requirements for each ride.

-Yes, guests with health conditions or impairments may be entitled to a free of charge carer’s ticket upon proof of eligibility.
-Accepted forms of eligibility include; Disability Living Allowance or Attendee Allowance aware letter (dated within the last 6 months), Personal Independent Payment letter (dated within the last 6 months), current and valid Blue Badge, letter from GP or Consultant confirming the need for a full time carer.
-A maximum of one free of charge carer will be admitted per eligible guest.
+Yes, guests with health conditions or impairments may be entitled to a free-of-charge carer’s ticket provided that they can offer proof of eligibility.
+Accepted forms of eligibility include; Disability Living Allowance or Personal Independence Payment letter, a current and valid Blue Badge, a letter from GP or Consultant confirming the need for a full time carer or a current and valid Access Card displaying the essential companion symbol.